|

 Posture

-Pressure could be placed onto the hands when gripping badly designed handles and hands could be over-stretched by using scissors that are too large for the person's hand.
+Pressure could be placed onto the hands when gripping badly designed handles and hands could be over-stretched, for example by using scissors that are too large for the person's hand.
 Consider also the 'handedness' of tools and objects – most items are designed for right-handed use, and left-handed people might find these hard to use effectively.

 Where the task allows, people should be seated.
 When seated, people need space in front of them to allow their legs to reach comfortably onto the floor and enough knee room needs to be available.
 Seating should be adjustable (especially if using a computer screen) and a footrest can be used if a person finds this more comfortable.